pymupdf/PyMuPDF/docs/tutorial.rst

     doc = fitz.open(filename)     # or fitz.Document(filename)

-This creates the :ref:`Document` object *doc*. *filename* must be a Python string specifying the name of an existing file.
+This creates the :ref:`Document` object *doc*. *filename* must be a Python string (or a ``pathlib.Path``) specifying the name of an existing file.

 It is also possible to open a document from memory data, or to create a new, empty PDF.
 See :ref:`Document` for details.
+You can also use :ref:`Document` as a *context manager*.

 A document contains many attributes and functions.
 Among them are meta information (like "author" or "subject"), number of total pages, outline and encryption information.